anantlk/Image-Encrypter-and-Decrypter-Using-SDES/README.md

 # Image-Encrypter-and-Decrypter-Using-SDES

 ## Description
-Encrypts the given as input and keeps your image data secure.Decrypts the encrypted image and provides with original image in fraction of seconda.
+Encrypts the given image as input and keeps your image data secure.Decrypts the encrypted image and provides with original image in fraction of seconda.

 ## Usage